 The Crafty Pint continues to be Australia’s most read craft beer news site/blog, similar to every year since the survey began.
-Both Australian Brews News and Froth Craft Beer Magazine have seen gains in readership.
+Australian Brews News is second with Froth Craft Beer Magazine moving to 3rd spot.

 Australia’s Favourite Beer Podcast (By Usage)

-Relatively few craft beer drinkers listen to craft beer related podcasts.
-Radio Brews News is the most listened to podcast followed by Ale of a Time and Beer Cartel’s The Inside Word.
+9% of craft beer drinkers listen to podcasts up from 6% in 2019.
+Radio Brews News is the most listened to podcast followed by Ale of a Time and Beer Healer Interviews.

 Craft Beer Experience